 NRSG 213 - PHARMACOLOGY IN NURSING (4)

-Introduction to the major classifications of therapeutic drugs.
+Introduction to the major classifications of therapeutic medications.
 Two credit hours of clinical experience includes the administration of drugs to clients in an acute care setting.
-Prerequisite: NRSG 211.
-Prerequisite or corequisite: NRSG 212.
+Prerequisite: NRSG 212.
+Prerequisite or corequisite: BIOL 222.
 (Course fees apply.)